Grav Mass Day

 • His mother wanted him to be a farmer.

-• When Cambridge University closed its doors due to a bubonic plague outbreak in 1665, Newton had to return home to Woolsthorpe Manor.
+• When Cambridge University closed due to a bubonic plague outbreak in 1665, Newton had to return home to Woolsthorpe Manor.

-• After returning to Woolsthorpe Manor, he was sitting in the garden when he saw an apple fall from a tree.
-This prompted him to formulate his law of universal gravitation.
+• After returning to Woolsthorpe Manor, he was sitting in the garden when he saw an apple fall from a tree, which prompted him to formulate his law of universal gravitation.

 Observing Grav Mass Day

 People can observe Grav Mass Day in several different ways.
-They can learn more about Isaac Newton, or decorate one’s homes with apples.
+They can learn more about Isaac Newton or decorate their homes with apples.
 They can also wish people a “Merry Gravmas” or send out special greeting cards to friends and family.
-Many people celebrate this holiday as an alternative to the religious holiday of Christmas, but some people celebrate it in addition to this holiday.
+Many people celebrate this holiday as an alternative to the religious holiday of Christmas, but some celebrate it in addition to the holiday.

 When is it?